 When a person is submerged at baptism, it represents the death and burial of her old self, the one that had not been aligned with Christ.
-When that that person is then lifted out of the water, it is her unification with Jesus’ resurrection.
-It’s new life and something we celebrate together as a community
+When that person is then lifted out of the water, it is her unification with Jesus’ resurrection.
+It’s new life and we celebrate that new life together as a community.

 Baptism is an important and necessary step for believers in Jesus Christ.
 You may have questions before deciding whether it is your next step.

 These (and many others!) are important questions.
-They deserve individual attention, and we would love talk with you one-on-one about them.
-Our pastors and elders are available to chat.
+They deserve individual attention and our pastors and elders would love talk with you one-on-one about them.
 Let us know below if you’d like to connect.

 We typically have baptisms at Wellspring in the fall and spring, sometimes more often.
 When a baptism is coming up, we announce it through the e-newsletter, on Sunday morning, and in the bulletin.
-If you know now that you are interested in baptism, please let Tori know (Tori@wellspring.net) and she will make sure that you are notified when the next baptism date is set.
+If you are interested in baptism, please let Tori know (Tori@wellspring.net) and she will make sure that you are notified when the next baptism date is set.

-Baptisms happen in service on Sunday morning and take place in a small pool built into the back of the platform at the church, called a baptistery, which will be filled with warm, clean water.
-The week before baptisms, we offer the Baptism Class, which is led by Church Elder, Nancy Riley.
-In that class, you’ll have opportunity ask questions about baptism, share a little bit of your story, and meet others.
+Baptisms happen in service on Sunday morning and take place in the baptistery, a small pool built into the back of the platform in the sanctuary.
+The baptistery will be filled with warm, clean water in preparation for your baptism.
+The week before baptisms, we offer the Baptism Class, which is led by Church Elder Nancy Riley.
+In that class, you’ll have the opportunity ask questions about baptism, share a little bit of your story, and meet others.

 Kids’ Baptism Details:

-If your child is interested in being baptized, please print out the two documents in the list below and have them answer the questions.
-Miss Jenn will go over the documents with your child in the baptism interview.
+If your child is interested in being baptized, please print out the two documents in the list below and have your child answer the questions.
+Jenn will go over the documents with your child in the baptism interview.